A collection of common questions and answers Cancun photographer Elena Fedorova.

 Can our family members and friends take photos with their cameras?

 Yes, I don’t mind them using cameras or cell phones during the reception, first dance, cocktail hour, cake cutting.
 However, when I am one on one with you, while you are getting ready or we take “couple portraits” photos after or before the wedding, I will ask them to put down their cameras because creating unique photos of this moment requires concentration, and that means less distraction for me and you as well.
 And having 3, 4, 5 … (and counting) cell phones facing you can be more than distracting.
 Although I can’t prohibit the usage of mobile phones during wedding ceremonies, just so you know the consequences, take a look at the images in this article “What is the worst danger during a wedding ceremony?” and decide on whether or not to opt for an unplugged wedding.

 Boudoir?
 Do people really do this?

-As a woman I truly understand how you feel!
-And believe me (as a photographer) your photos will turn our super nice!
-It’s okey to be nervous when you are about to experience something completely new.
-Let’s schedule a phone call and plan a photosession together.
-You can ask me any question that makes you feel nervous and together we will turn them into simple solutions.
-I’ve been told by all my boudoir clients that even though they were very nervous when we started, they became very comfortable once the photoshoot got rolling.
-I make the photosession as fun as possible and I am here to help you create exquisite boudoir photos.
+As a woman, I truly understand how you feel!
+And believe me (as a photographer), your photos will turn out super nice!
+It’s okay to be nervous when you are about to experience something completely new.
+Let’s schedule a phone call and plan a photo session together.
+You can ask me any question that makes you feel nervous, and together, we will turn them into simple solutions.
+All my boudoir clients had told me that even though they were very nervous when we started, they became very comfortable once the photoshoot got rolling.
+I make the photo session as fun as possible, and I am here to help you create exquisite boudoir photos.

 Can we schedule a phone call?